Jimmy Franklin: Biography

+the 1991 movie The Rocketeer along with Craig Hosking and real life race pilots Steve Hinton and Rick Brickert among others.

-In the 1990s, he and Les Shockley, the inventor of the Shockwave Jet Truck, modified his Waco, attaching a General Electric J85 jet engine to the underside.
+In the 1990s, he and Les Shockley, the inventor of the Shockwave jet truck, modified his Waco, attaching a General Electric J85 jet engine to the underside.
 It was in this aircraft that Franklin's son Kyle became the first person to wing-walk on a jet powered aircraft.

 Franklin began performing with Jim LeRoy in 2001, where they would dogfight and perform mock attacks on Shockley's jet truck.
 In 2002 the pair and Bobby Younkin formed the X Team, which was popularly known as the Masters of Disaster after the name of their aerobatic routine.

 On July 10, 2005, Franklin and Younkin collided in mid-air while performing their Masters of Disaster routine.
 Both pilots were killed.

 Franklin's son Kyle married Younkin's daughter Amanda in 2005.
 The two would continue in aerobatics with Kyle flying and Amanda wing-walking.
 On March 12, 2011, Kyle's Waco lost engine power and crashed during an airshow.
 Both were injured in the crash and subsequent fire, and Amanda died of her injuries on May 27.